-The supposedly secure exam software used by locked down browsers can cause computers to crash, prevent applications from working after the testing is complete, or introduce new viruses onto the students’ computers.
-Short of teaching one-on-one computer safety best practices, you can recommend students backup their computers before each test to be safe or to install anti-virus software before downloading the locked down browser software.
-However, these aren’t completely reasonable solutions to the problems you shouldn’t have to deal with in the first place.
+Exam solutions that use locked down browsers can cause computers to crash, prevent applications from working even after the test is complete, or put student devices at risk for viruses.
+Short of teaching computer safety best practices, instructors can recommend students backup their computers before each test to be safe or install anti-virus software before downloading locked down browser software.
+However, these aren’t always realistic or even complete solutions to these problems.

 Institutions don’t always have the infrastructure necessary to support a bring-your-own-device model, which can equate to thousands of devices simultaneously connected to campus networks each day.
 Requiring students to all use locked down browsers during an exam session can exacerbate this problem.